casper-network/casper-python-sdk/README.md

 (.venv) $ pip install -r requirements-dev.txt
 ```
 ### Pre Commit/PullRequest Actions
-Always asure that the tests are running and the you follow the PEP.
+Always asure that the tests are running and that you follow the PEP.

 #### Testing
 ##### Important Environment Variables